nordquip/sousms/doc/TradeEngineUseCases.md

 ### Postconditions
  * Successful -- The condition will be set, and automatically buy if stock price reaches UDP.
  * Fail -- The condition is not set.
+ * Timeout -- The condition is canceled.
+(See UCCancelTrade)

 ### Dialogue
  1. User specifies stock symbol and number of shares to buy.